amanyelfawey/CRUDS/README.md

 PRODUCT MANAGEMENT SYSTEM

-The project features intuitive functionalities for creating, reading, updating, ,search and deleting records .
+The project features intuitive functionalities for creating, reading, updating, ,searching and deleting records .
 The application is responsive across different devices